 The town of Panagyurishte is situated in a picturesque valley of the Sashtinska Sredna Gora (Mid-Forest), on elevation of 540 meters above the sea level.
 The town population is about 21 000 people.

-The town region have been populated since antiquity, which is evident by more than 300 monuments found here – necropolises, settlements, fortresses, military camps and road construction installations.
-During the Iron Age a Thracian tribe called Velikokoylaleti was residing here.
-During the 5th – 4th century BC they were a part of the Odrysian Kingdom.
+The town region has been populated since the Antiquity, which is evident by more than 300 monuments found here – necropolises, settlements, fortresses, military camps, and road construction installations.
+During the Iron Age, a Thracian tribe called Velikokoylaleti was residing here.
+During the 5th – 4th century BC, they were a part of the Odrysian Kingdom.
 An unmatched monument of the Thracian Age is the renowned Panagyurishte Golden Treasure.
-It was found in the locality of Merul by Panagyurishte on 08 December 1949 by three brothers – Pavel, Petko and Mihail Deykovi.
-It consists of 9 golden vessels with total weight of 6.164 kg and dates back to the 5th – 4th century BC.
-The treasure made by gold is a cult set, consisting of a phial, an amphora and rhytons.
+It was found in the locality of Merul by Panagyurishte on 8 December 1949 by three brothers – Pavel, Petko and Mihail Deykovi.
+It consists of 9 golden vessels with a total weight of 6.164 kg and dates back to the 5th – 4th century BC.
+The treasure made by gold is a cult set, consisting of a phial, an amphora, and rhytons.
 Scenes of the Thracian – Greek Pantheon are presented on the external.
 Nowadays the original can be seen in the National History Museum.

 The Panagyurishte settlement has existed since the 15th century.
 It received its name from the fair, conducted on the bank of the river Luda Yana, which divides the town.
-During the Ottoman dominion it had the statute of a voynuk settlement (its residents had some privileges), which determined its economical progress, which was reached during the first half of the 19th century.
+During the Ottoman dominion, it had the statute of a voynuk settlement (its residents had some privileges), which determined its economic progress, which was reached during the first half of the 19th century.

 The old churches are among the most interesting landmarks of the town.
 The oldest church in the town is St. Todor Tiron, built more than 400 years ago.
 A temple called Holy Blessed Virgin was sanctified in 1823 next to it.
 The cathedral church St. George was also built in the period 1856 – 1860.